katisd/multi-party-lottery/README.md

     }
 ```

+2. **Reveal Stage**:

-2. In reveal stage.
-Player will call `revealChoice` along with their answer and salt.
+   - Players call revealChoice with their answer and salt.
-   - If answer is invalid (ans>999).
-Player will not be considered as winner candidate.
+   - Invalid answers disqualify players from winning.

 ```js
     function revealChoice(